Did you know 60-70% of marketers say they don’t truly understand their buyers (source)? Let that sink in.

 We don’t need to tell you that’s a problem—it’s obvious.
 If you don’t understand your target audience, how will you produce effective content?
 Influence their buying decisions?
 Or form productive relationships with them?
 The short answer is—you won’t.

 The only way to join the 30-40% of people who do understand their buyers is to create buyer personas.
-Today we teach you how—keep reading.
+Today we teach you how to construct an effective B2B buyer persona profile—keep reading.

 According to the most basic definition, a buyer persona is a profile of your ideal buyer.
 Each persona contains quantitative research, anecdotal observation, and existing customer data.